LowellObservatory/NightWatch/_docs/Design.md

    future (besides the DOL) will be developed as interactive websites (LOUI replacement, perhaps?).
 4. Propose that we DO build some interactivity into *NightWatch*, in spite of the requirements.

-   -  From some of the initial prototypes, itseems evident that it will be necessary to adjust plot limits in-situ rather than deal with hard coded values or zooming in/out until it's ok enough.
+   -  From some of the initial prototypes, it seems evident that it will be necessary to adjust plot limits in-situ rather than deal with hard coded values or zooming in/out until it's ok enough.